usman-afzali/usman-afzali/README.md

 # Welcome to my GitHub page!

-I serve as a lecturer in the [Religion Programme](https://www.otago.ac.nz/religion) at the [University of Otago](https://www.otago.ac.nz), where I teach courses in [Science of Religion](https://www.otago.ac.nz/subjects/srel).
+I serve as a lecturer in the [Religion Programme](https://www.otago.ac.nz/religion) at the University of Otago, where I teach courses in [Science of Religion](https://www.otago.ac.nz/subjects/srel).

 My research explores how religious beliefs and practices shape human cognition, behaviour, and social dynamics.
-I employ a mix of quantitative, qualitative, experimental (behavioural and neuroscientific), and survey methods.
+I employ a mix of quantitative, qualitative, experimental (behavioural and neuroscientific), and survey research methods.

-As the Principal Investigator of the [Muslim Diversity Study](https://www.canterbury.ac.nz/science/schools/psyc-speech-hear/research/muslim-diversity/), I lead research on the influence of religion on social attitudes, values, flourishing, and wellbeing within Muslim communities in New Zealand.
+As the Principal Investigator of the [Muslim Diversity Study](https://www.canterbury.ac.nz/research/about-uc-research/research-specialities-and-projects/research-projects/the-muslim-diversity-study), I lead research on the influence of religion on social attitudes, values, flourishing, and wellbeing within Muslim communities in New Zealand.
 Additionally, I compare these factors across religious and non-religious groups to explore broader patterns in belief and behaviour.
 My work in this area includes a collaborative role in the [New Zealand Attitudes and Values Study](https://osf.io/75snb/), a 20-year longitudinal quantitative panel study of adult New Zealanders.

 I hold a PhD in cognitive psychology and neuroscience, with my doctoral research focusing on memory suppression and utilising brainwave (EEG/ERP) data to investigate the possession of concealed criminal knowledge.
 My broader research interests include contemplative neuroscience, examining the neural correlates of rituals, meditation, and other contemplative practices.